uwsampa/graphbench/benchmark/pgx-oracle/sssp/README.md

+# How to run SSSP

 Use the build-in Dijkstra Algorithm to solve SSSP and BFS.
 The only difference between SSSP and BFS is that the cost for SSSP might not always be 1.0.

 You can adjust the input file accordingly.

 --------------------------------------
 When you type: 'help dijkstra' in the console of pgx, you will see: